chakrupka/ProjMile1/README.md

 # COSC61 Project 1 #
-Analyzing NBA player statistics and salaries, a student project by Cha Krupka for COSC61 at Dartmouth College
+Analyzing NBA player statistics and salaries, a student project by Cha Krupka for COSC61 at Dartmouth College.
 ## Installation Instructions ##
 _Warning: these steps are for **Mac** users specifically.
 They **may need to be modified** based on the system you use._
 _Another note: if MySQL Workbench is installed, you can simply import the database using the provided dump file (importnbaplayers.sql) and MySQL Workbench import wizard into a localhost connection.
 Skip to #19 in this case._